coilysiren/algo-zone/README.md

 - exit 0 for success if sorted $randomizedFile is the same as $sortedFile
 - exit 1 otherwise

-#### ⚠️ gotchas

-You should have at least 10x the RAM of the size of the largest file in `data/`.
-If you have less than that, your computer will OOM probably. _(TODO: verify this, for entertainment purposes)_

 ## credits

 First names from here => https://github.com/dominictarr/random-name/blob/master/first-names.txt